- Gear VR (with Controller) or Oculus Go

 - If you project more energy than you have, you will lose your life

-- Tap while looking at the sky to hyperspace to a random location
+- Tap the top of the touchpad to hyperspace to a random location

 Game-play goes something like this: